VermaDeepak09/React-App/README.md

 # React-App
-This is a React Application which includes basics of React for example how to use State, Components, API to get data etc.
+This is a React Application which includes basics of React for example how to use State, Components, API to get data and also function explaining how to pass OR use function as properties etc.